ErgoPr0xy/azure-tf-local-nsg/README.md

 cd to new dir \
 copy files to dir \
 terraform init \
-if successful terraform plan -out "mycluster" \
+if successful run terraform plan -out "mycluster" \
-if successful terraform apply "mycluster" \
+if successful run terraform apply "mycluster" \
 wait a few minutes - voila - your new auto-scaling cluster is ready to go

 This will create a scalable cluster with a few extras.